krzys9876/simple_xlsx_writer/README.md

 ### Exceeding Excel row limit

-If your input data exceeds Excel row limit or you just want to divide it into smaller chunks, you may use two strategies (see: *configuration*):
+If your input data exceeds Excel row limit, or you just want to divide it into smaller chunks, you may use two strategies (see: *configuration*):

 - use files - save each chunk into a separate *xlsx* file